 Sometimes this involves forgetting what you know about what is appropriate to eat when.
 If your child's only fibre (fiber) is in the form of a breakfast cereal, it's fine to serve some in a bowl with their evening meal sometimes.
 Of course, it's great to match your choice of safe food to the other food on the menu too.
 For example, if your child eats plain noodles, serve them alongside a stir-fry.
 A good fit is not always possible though, and you may need to let go of some of your expectations about what constitutes a reasonable meal.

 I recommend getting a clear idea of what your child's nutritional needs are then planning their safe foods into your weekly meals in an attempt to match this as closely as possible.
-There are lots of online resources offering information on childhood nutrition and some are more reliable than others.
-I have put together a resource guide where I list websites by people I trust, who have a relevant qualification.
-You can download it here for free.
+There are lots of online resources offering information on childhood nutrition.
+Make sure the source is reliable, and if in doubt, consult a dietitian.

 Before you can help your child access a more varied diet, it's very important to work on making meals relaxed and enjoyable for them.
 Making sure you always include a couple of your child's safe foods (and this goes for snacks too) is one of the things you can do to help achieve this goal.
 It will help reduce your child's anxiety because they can trust that there will always be something available for them to eat.
 It will lower your anxiety because you will know this too.
 If everyone is happy and the environment is pressure-free, you are doing a huge amount to support your child's relationship with food.